FrameworkComputer/Framework-Laptop-13/Display/README.md

 ## Pinout

-This is the eDP connector that is on the BOE NE135FBM-N41 LCD.
+This is the eDP connector that is on the BOE NE135FBM-N41 LCD (Original or Matte).
+The same connector is used on the BOE NE135A1M-NY1 LCD (2.8k).
 The connector is IPEX 20455-040E.

 | Pin | Signal      | Notes                  |
 |-----|-------------|------------------------|